Mizakson/javascript_dsa/module_2/README.md

 # module_2 es6

-2nd module in FreeCodeCamp JavaScript DSA Certification
+2nd module in FreeCodeCamp JavaScript DSA Certification.

+This directory will have notes and examples of the new features added to JavaScript from the ES6 update.

+Best,

+Mizakson